Lisa Dellmuth Professor

 Lisa Dellmuth is a Professor of International Relations at Stockholm University and Co-director of the Stockholm Center on Global Governance (SCGG).

-Dellmuth’s research focuses on public opinion, legitimacy, and distribution in global governance.
-She combines experimental and quantitative research methods in her interdisciplinary research agenda.
-Her research has been published in five books and more than 30 scientific articles in journals such as American Political Science Review, British Journal of Political Science, International Organization, Journal of European Public Policy, PNAS, and International Organization.
+Dellmuth’s research focuses on International Political Economy, public opinion, and global governance.
+She combines experimental and quantitative research methods in her research agenda.
+Her research has been published in four research monographs and in more than 30 scientific articles in journals such as American Political Science Review, British Journal of Political Science, International Organization, Journal of European Public Policy, PNAS, and International Organization.
 For data and replication materials, please visit her homepage.

 Dellmuth is member of the editorial board for European Journal of Political Research .
 She also serves on the program committee of the annual international conferences of "The Political Economy of International Organizations (PEIO)" network.